Citizens’ Charter for the Olympics

 Citizens’ and Youth Forum randomly selected

-For the Youth Forum, young people aged between 15 and 21 were selected by lottery.
-They discussed their visions for the Olympic and Paralympic Games in Berlin.
-Their recommendations for sustainable, inclusive and forward-looking Games were also incorporated into the “Citizens’ Charter for the Olympics”.
+On 20 March 2026, participants in the Youth Forum spent four hours discussing their ideas for the Olympic and Paralympic Games in Berlin.
+Their recommendations for sustainable, inclusive and forward-looking Games were incorporated into the “Citizens’ Charter for the Olympics”.

 The contents of the Charter will be incorporated into the city’s Olympic bid concept.
 The bid will be submitted to the German Olympic Sports Confederation on 4 June 2026.
 On 26 September 2026, the Confederation’s General Assembly will decide on the German host city for the 2026, 2040 or 2044 Games.
 Alongside Berlin, Munich, Hamburg and the Rhine-Ruhr region, including Cologne, are vying to be selected.